I am a freelance researcher, writer, educator, project manager, and editor based in Illinois and California.

 As a teacher, I am an environmental studies generalist, specializing in the political ecology of climate change.
 You can read my teaching philosophy and research statement, as well as see testimonials from students.

 As a researcher, I specialize in the social impacts of climate change adaptation or, as I sometimes refer to it, “when things go horribly wrong”.
 You’re welcome to read an overview of my current research interests or view a portfolio of selected research projects.
-I am frequently asked to speak at events and guest-lecture in other classes; you can view some videos of me in action on my blog.
+I am frequently asked to speak at events and guest-lecture in other classes; I post links to media coverage when I can.

 My BA is from Sarah Lawrence College and my PhD is from the University of California, Berkeley.
 I have lived in Los Angeles, New York, London, Honolulu, Berkeley, and Chicago.
 I have worked in ten countries, and I have traveled to ten others.
 I have worked for a range of nonprofit organizations including the Natural Resources Defense Council and the Catholic Agency for Overseas Development, and attended a number of United Nations meetings in my work with SustainUS, an NGO I cofounded in 2001.